Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Prosthetic Running Walking by Imitation Learning

 \subsubsection{Implementation and Parameter Settings}

-We used PyTorch and Stable-Baseline3, which support the implementation of reinforcement learning.
-As the forward dynamics calculation of the hybrid-link system is implemented in C++ for robot control, we connected this library and frameworks using Pybind11.
-We set the hyperparameters for learning as follows: buffer size = 4096, mini-batch size = 256, learning rate = 0.0003, discount rate ($\gamma$) = 0.95, and GAE coefficient ($\lambda$) = 0.95.
+We used PyTorch and Stable-Baselines3 to implement RL.
+As the FD calculation of the hybrid-link system is implemented in C++ for robot control, we connected this library and frameworks using Pybind11.
+We set the hyper parameters for learning as follows: buffer size = 4096, mini-batch size = 256, learning rate = 0.0003, discount rate ($\gamma$) = 0.95, and GAE coefficient ($\lambda$) = 0.95.
 The calculations for learning are performed using 8 processes for the rigid-link system and 16 processes for the hybrid-link system on the CPU.